sleeping-bag/sleeping-bag.github.io/about.md

 -->

 <p>Satyajit Bagchi is currently a Masters student at the Royal Institute of technology in Stockholm.
-His hobbies include robotics, playing the guitar, reading, and referring to himself in the third person.
-He spends his time on weekends pondering philosophical questions like "What is the meaning of life" and "What is love" Baby dont hurt me.
-Dont hurt me.
-No more.</p>
+His hobbies include robotics, playing the guitar, reading, and referring to himself in the third person. </p>

 <!--
 <h2>Skills</h2>